gavin5342/altera_example/agilex5/a5e013/a5_baremetal.md

 3. C/C++ -> C/C++ Project
 4. Empty or Existing CMake Project
 5. Browse to the baremetal-example folder that you created
+6. Repeat steps 3-5 for baremetal-drivers
+7. right click baremetal-example project
+   1. click Properties
+   2. click Project References
+   3. tick baremetal-drivers
-2. Go to Run -> Debug Configurations
+8. Go to Run -> Debug Configurations
-3. Click the Ashling Hetrogeneous Multicore Hardware Debugging item
+9. Click the Ashling Hetrogeneous Multicore Hardware Debugging item
-4. Click the New Configuration button
+10. Click the New Configuration button
-5. In the device tab:
+11. In the device tab:
    1. select the debug probe (AG5C_SoC_DK)
    2. Press Auto-detect Scan Chain
    3. Click the core to debug ie 0-Cortex-A55
    4. In the Cortex-A55 core configuration section, click Target Application
    5. Click Add
    6. Browse to .elf you have built
    7. Press Apply to save the launch config
    8. Press Debug to connect and debug

 ### Not configured in example
 1. Clocks are not configured.
 They are left in boot-mode
 1. Exceptions are not configured